MBrassey/waviii-token/Whitepaper.md

     Blockchain and Dapp Development Services and Benifits can be Purchased using waviii Tokens.

     One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is a stamdard and compliant ERC-20 Mintable Token.
-The Token has been deeply tested for functionality and security.
+Waviii's functionality and secirity have been tested and verified.